ABRSM Safeguarding Policy, Procedure and Code of Practice

 - Liaise with the National Society for the Prevention of Cruelty to Children (NSPCC) to review the operation of the Safeguarding Children Policy, Procedures and Code of Practice regularly to ensure the procedures are working and that it complies with current best practice

-The principles of the Data Protection Act 1998: must be adhered to when handling personal information, that is:
+The principles of the data protection legislation that must be adhered to when handling personal information are:

 - Personal information is obtained and processed fairly and lawfully

-The Act allows for the disclosure of personal information without consent of the subject in certain conditions, including for the purposes of the prevention and detection of a crime, for example where there is a child protection concern.
+Data protection legislation allows for the disclosure of personal information without consent of the subject in certain conditions, including for the purposes of the prevention and detection of a crime – for example, where there is a child protection concern.

-Any report/records regarding abuse shall be kept confidential and disclosure should be restricted to only those that have authority for dealing with the incident.
+Any report/record regarding abuse shall be kept confidential and any disclosure should be restricted to only those who have proven authority for dealing with the incident (e.g. DSP, police).

-In all cases where information is shared the following should be recorded:
+In all cases where information is shared, the following actions should be recorded:

 - Summary of information shared